Short-term synaptic depression: Functional significance

 It has previously been shown that repeated short trains of action potentials causes an exponential decay of the synaptic response amplitudes in the neurons of many neural networks, specifically the caudal pontine reticular nucleus (PnC).
-Recent research has suggested that only repeated burst stimulation, as opposed to single or paired pulse stimulation, at a very high frequency can result in SF.
-Some cells like aortic baroreceptor neurons could have devastating effects including the inability to regulate aortic blood pressure if the onset of short-term synaptic depression were to affect them.
+Depression is specifically induced by these short trains of action potentials from the presynaptic neuron, as opposed to single pulses or postsynaptic receptor fatigue.
+Recent research has suggested that only repeated burst stimulation, as opposed to single or paired pulse stimulation, at a very high frequency can result in short-term synaptic depression.
+Some cells, like aortic baroreceptor neurons, could lose the ability to regulate aortic blood pressure if the onset of short-term synaptic depression were to affect them.
 Metabotropic glutamate autoreceptor activation in these neurons may inhibit synaptic transmission by inhibiting calcium influx, decreasing synaptic vesicle exocytosis and modulating the mechanisms governing synaptic vesicle recovery and endocytosis.

 Synaptic recovery

-When synaptic vesicles release neurotransmitters into the synapse that bind with post-synaptic membrane proteins to pass a signal, neurotransmitter re-uptake occurs to recycle neurotransmitters in the presynaptic cell in order to be released again.
+Synaptic vesicles release neurotransmitters into the synapse to pass on a signal, then neurotransmitter re-uptake must occur to be recycled and released again.
 Neurotransmitter vesicles are recycled through the process of endocytosis.
-Because each presynaptic cell can link up to thousands of connections with other neurons, short-term synaptic depression and its recovery can cause interactions with other neuronal circuits and can affect the kinetics with other processes of neurons.
-There is evidence that synaptic depression can lead to enhancement of post synaptic signaling given the synchronous release of synaptic vesicles recovers more quickly than the asynchronous release of synaptic vesicles.
+Because each presynaptic cell can link up to thousands of connections with other neurons, short-term synaptic depression and its recovery can cause interactions with other neuronal circuits and affect their kinetics.
+There is evidence that synaptic depression can lead to enhancement of post synaptic signaling given that the synchronous release of synaptic vesicles recovers more quickly than asynchronous release.
+In many synapses however, enhancement, such as augmentation and facilitation, is dominated by synaptic depression due to depletion of vesicle pools.

 Timing

 Maintaining a readily releasable vesicle pool is important in allowing for the constant ability to pass physiological signals between neurons.
-The timing it takes for neurotransmitter to be released into the synaptic cleft and then be recycled back to the presynaptic cell to be reused is not currently well understood.
+The timing it takes for neurotransmitters to be released into the synaptic cleft and then recycled back to the presynaptic cell for reuse is not currently well understood.
 There are two models currently proposed to attempt to understand this process.
-One model predicts that the vesicle undergoes complete fusion with the presynaptic cellular membrane once all its contents have been emptied.
-It then must retrieve vesicular membrane from other sites which could take up to tens of seconds.
+One model predicts that during neurotransmitter release, the vesicle undergoes complete fusion with the presynaptic cellular membrane once emptied.
+This is called "full-collapse fusion".
+Then, endocytosis, or the internalization of vesicular membrane from the plasma membrane in a clathrin-dependent mode must occur, which could take up to tens of seconds.
 The second model tries to explain this phenomenon by assuming the vesicles immediately begin to recycle neurotransmitters after release, which takes less than a second to complete endocytosis.
+Called "kiss-and-run" exocytosis, a transient pore is formed between the synaptic vesicle and the plasma membrane, allowing part of the contents to be released into the synaptic cleft.
+This model of vesicle fusion allows for quick vesicle endocytosis and reuse.
 One study showed varying times of complete endocytosis ranging from 5.5-38.9 seconds.
 It also indicated that these times were completely independent of long term or chronic activity.